Lerer/VSCode-Veracode-Unified/README.md

 While it's true that I work at [Veracode](https://www.veracode.com/) at the time of writing this plugin - this is not an official supported plugin by Veracode.

 # Credit
-The base of this plugin was created by a colleague of mine - [Kevin Rise](https://gitlab.com/buzzcode) who started this plugin initiative and effort.
+The initial code base of this plugin was created by a colleague of mine - [Kevin Rise](https://gitlab.com/buzzcode).